mikeroySoft/vhomelander/README.md

 ## Documentation

-vHomelander has its own user guide (using vHomelander, of course!) with lots more information about using the theme, which you will eventually be able to find at [https://vHomelander.dev/](https://vHomelander.dev/) once I finish it...
+vHomelander has its own user guide (using vHomelander, of course!) with lots more information about using the theme, which you can find at [https://vHomelander.dev/](https://vHomelander.dev/).
 Alternatively you can use Hugo to generate and serve a local copy of the guide (also useful for testing local theme changes), making sure you have installed all the prerequisites listed above:

 ```
 git clone --recurse-submodules --depth 1 https://github.com/mikeroysoft/vhomelander.git